Australia - Oceania

 The practical budget pressure usually comes from three places: lodging around AUD 230-420 mid-range in the CBD, Southbank, Carlton, or Fitzroy-adjacent areas, meals around AUD 8-16 for coffee and pastry, AUD 18-35 for a strong lunch, and AUD 45-90 for a dinner that actually becomes part of the night, and whether you keep stacking paid stops into the same day.

-Transport is rarely the biggest problem if you already know the rough logic: Free Tram Zone helps the center, but airport transfers and cross-neighborhood rides are what change the daily math.
+Transport is rarely the biggest problem once you know the rough picture: Free Tram Zone helps the center, but airport transfers and cross-neighborhood rides are what change the daily math.

 Evenings in Melbourne are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.